azz/haloapi.js/README.md

 Features:

-- One endpoint per function.
+- One function per endpoint, with a handful of helper functions provided.
 - Built in retries when rate limited.
 - Fully documented response typing.
 - Available on NPM.